 Disordered eating—especially binge eating disorder

-- Elevated levels of androgenic hormones (diagnosed by a blood test or signs and symptoms such as facial hair, acne, or hair loss)
+- High levels of androgenic hormones (Through a blood test or signs and symptoms such as facial hair, acne, or hair loss)

 - Presence of ovarian cysts